Unik-lif/link23er/_pages/about.md

 I am very fortunate to be co-advised by [Prof. Wenhao Wang](https://heartever.github.io/) and [Prof. Wei Song](https://wsong83.github.io/index.html).

-# During my undergraduate years, I blindly attended classes without thinking about my true interests.
-Before finding the website [csdiy.wiki](https://csdiy.wiki), I had little enthusiasm for computer science and was just seeking a bachelor diploma.
-However, the courses on csdiy.wiki reignited my passion for learning.
-After getting exempted from the postgraduate entrance exam in my senior year, I made the tough call to start over and relearn computer science.
-It was a hard choice, but it paid off.
-My professional skills improved remarkably.
-I'm deeply thankful to the teachers who shared these resources and to my supervisor [Prof. Wenhao Wang](https://heartever.github.io/), who gave me the freedom to explore and learn in my final undergraduate year.

 I'm confident that I have the capability to quickly meet the minimum requirements of the necessary disciplinary knowledge in order to turn a new idea into reality.
 I've rebuilt all my basic skills since 2022 by refering to [csdiy.wiki](https://csdiy.wiki).
 Courses I've taken in my spare time equipped me the base to conduct my research.